EPTRI Members

 Since the establishment of EPTRI as a legal entity in March 2024, EPTRI has been strengthening its network by adding new members that will increase knowledge on paediatric development and ontogeny and provide high-quality services supporting the discovery of novel therapies, medicines, medical devices and digital health solutions dedicated to children.

-EPTRI counts with 21 Members from 12 EU and non-EU countries and 3 Affiliated Members.
+EPTRI counts with 24 Members and 3 Affiliated Members from 15 EU and non-EU countries.

 Belgium